hgong11/Exploratory-Analysis-of-Toronto-Restaurants/README.md

 # Exploratory-Analysis-of-Toronto-Restaurants
-Data Analysis on Toronto Restaurants
+Data Analysis and visualization on Toronto Restaurants